gchers/wfes/README.md

 mv batch original
 ```

-The dataset is constituted of packet sequences corresponding to page loads.
+This dataset is constituted of packet sequences corresponding to page loads.
-Each packet sequence is contained in a file with name "$W-$L", where $W is the
+Each packet sequence is contained in a file with name `$W-$L`, where `$W` is
-webpage's id, and $L indicates the page load.
-For instance, "0-4" is the fourth
+the webpage's id, and `$L` indicates the page load.
+For instance, "0-4" is the
-page load of webpage 0.
+fourth page load of webpage 0.

 Each of these files contains, per row: